ChrisDizenzo/tictactoe/my-website/docs/GettingStarted.md

 ## Adding Features

 The documentation is split up first on client and server, then on each controller or handler on the respective side.
 If you wish to add features to a view, read the documentation for that controller.

+This app was built using SocketIO in swift, so this is a realtime updating iphone application that connects to a server I have running in my home.
+The reverse proxy is handled through NGINX see NGINX conf for more info on how the TCP connection is handled.